- Products

 100% AML-proof

-How do you determine whether a case is subject to AML?
+How do you determine whether a matter is subject to AML?

-The supervisor is about to visit your office.
-His first question will be this: 'How do you determine whether a case, or a file, is subject to AML?
-Next, he will ask how you lay down the assessment.
+The first question of the supervisor will be this: 'How do you determine whether a matter is subject to AML?
 In this article, we will help you correctly phrase your answer to this question.

-The supervisor is about to visit your office.
-In a previous blog, we already discussed Question no. 1: “How do you determine whether a case is subject to AML?”.
 In this article, we address the supervisor’s next question while auditing a law firm.
-The question is this: “Can you show me your AML records?
+The question is this: “Can you show me your AML records?”

 Does your office have a written risk policy?

-Do you have a risk policy written down on paper, and if so, may I see it?
-Expect this question during an audit (Section 2a(1) and Section 2b(1) of the AML).
+Do you have a risk policy, and if so, may I see it?
+Expect this question during an audit.
 It turns out in daily practice, providing the correct answer is easier said than done.

 Have AML procedures been drawn up?

-This article expands on the previous article: Question no. 3 from the supervisor: “Does your office have a risk policy on paper?
-How do you put these procedures into practice and what documents should you present during an audit (AML protocol, Articles 2a, b and c of the AML)?
+This article expands on the previous article.
+How do you put these procedures into practice and what documents should you present during an audit?

 Does the office provide AML courses?

-Can you indicate whether you and/or other office staff are following AML courses?
-What is the frequency of this (Article 3 of the AML Supervision Policy Rule 2018) and when was the last AML course followed?
+Can you indicate whether you and/or other staff are following AML courses?
+What is the frequency of this and when was the last AML course followed?

 How did you give shape to the compliance officer position?